Skip to main content

 Environment variables

-Do not hard-code your API key in your client code.
-Consider passing the API key as an environment variable or using a similar secure coding technique.
+Do not hard-code your API key and Weaviate URL in your client code.
+Consider passing them as environment variables or using a similar secure coding technique.

 Connection example